 Planning a trip to Nevis?
 Get tips and inspiration, read my Nevis travel guides.

 Image – The perfect spot for sunset at Paradise Beach

-If you’re looking for luxury check into Paradise Beach where lavish two, three, and four bedroom Balinese villas overlook the Caribbean Sea.
-A butler, concierge, private chef, and wellness professionals are on hand to attend to your every whim, and when you’re so inclined you can stretch out on the pristine sands that fringe the resort.
+If you’re looking for luxury check into Four Seasons Resort Nevis where alongside traditional hotel suites, lavish two, three, and four bedroom villas overlook the surrounding golf course and the glistening Caribbean Sea.
+Offering an opulent island escape, you can choose to book a butler, private chef, and wellness professionals to be on hand to attend to your every whim, and when you’re so inclined you can stretch out on the pristine sands that fringe the resort.

 Keen to immerse yourself in the island’s heritage?
 Check into The Golden Rock Inn.
 Situated on the verdant slopes of Nevis Peak, this historic plantation property dates back to the 1800s and has been lovingly restored under the guidance of new owners Helen and Brice Marden (one of New York’s most creative couples).
 Boasting a minimalist chic that perfectly complements its fine Nevisian stone walls and vaulted ceilings, this property is ideal for a secluded island escape.
 The Montpelier Plantation is another fabulous historic property to consider, read my review of Montpelier here.

 Looking for a laid-back, eco-friendly retreat?
 Check into the Oualie Beach Resort.
 Owned by the Yearwood family whose heritage runs deep in the sugar trade of the 1600s, the property boasts quaint gingerbread cottages and is set aside a lush beachscape blanketed in coconut palms, natural grasses, and coccoloba uvifera (known locally as sea grapes).

 Image – On the sand at Pinneys Beach